apache/incubator-weex/doc/faq.md

 We will bring a better syntax design in the future.

+## iOS text line-height style is abnormal

+`line-height` style in text component is different from h5 and Android,  text value will be placed at bottom of line box because of iOS native api.
+We are trying to optimize it.

 ## How to get rid of 750 adaption and calculate width/height in real pixels？